-At Stetson, he discovered The Collective.
+At Stetson, he discovered Collective Church.

 “It was the first time I felt really connected to a church,” Caruso said.
 “I never had a church community that was mine.
-The Collective has given me a language to translate those experiences I had in the woods.
+Collective Church has given me a language to translate those experiences I had in the woods.

 “Now that it’s such a big part of my life, I don’t want to forget about it.
 I have a better idea of what I’m looking for and how to talk about it.
 I know it will never be replicated, but I want to seek it out and find it again, but differently.”

-The Explorations conference really opened his eyes.
+The Exploration conference really opened his eyes.

 “I don’t know much about the Methodist Church or any church,” he said.

 The conference was a little overwhelming at first.
-He expected to feel disconnected or far behind because he doesn’t have a Methodist background
+He expected to feel disconnected or far behind because he doesn’t have a Methodist background.

 “But everyone was asking the same questions that I was, but they were in very different places.
 Some people are already doing ministry, or they’re from different countries,” he said.